Important Rulings and Updates

-The consolidated complaint details extensive health problems of many Cape Fear residents, beyond previously stated claims of property damage, including diagnoses of colon and stomach cancer, among other issues.
+The consolidated complaint details extensive health problems of many Cape Fear River residents, beyond previously stated claims of property damage, including diagnoses of colon and stomach cancer, among other issues.
 The complaint also cites a January 11, 2018 study, published in Environment International by independent researchers at Stockholm University, which suggests that GenX is even more toxic than PFOA.
-The complaint further alleges that DuPont overlooked the results of its own testing on GenX and illegally discharged the chemical into North Carolina’s Cape Fear River from its Fayetteville Works plant and lied to government regulators, claiming it was disposing of GenX safely when in fact it was not.
+The complaint further alleges that DuPont overlooked the results of its own testing on GenX and illegally discharged the chemical into North Carolina’s Cape Fear River from its Fayetteville Works plant and misrepresented to government regulators, claiming it was disposing of GenX safely when in fact it was not.
 As detailed in the lawsuit, the company even represented to the U.S. Environmental Protection Agency and state regulators that GenX was sent to an off-site incinerator, a claim later proven to be false.

 DuPont is a developer of high-performance polymers for use in products across various industries, including synthetic chemical compounds in the manufacturing of Teflon and other products that promote fire resistance and oil, stain, grease and water repellence.
 These chemical compounds, including GenX and Nafion, are not found naturally in the environment, but once they are discharged, they are very persistent in the environment and the human body